library(igraph)

 18 14

-In the following sections, we will examine both analytical strategies introduced above.
-First, we briefly consider direct approaches that analyze the two-mode (incidence) structure without transforming it, thereby preserving the full information contained in the bipartite network.
+In the following sections, we will examine direct and indirect analytical strategies as introduced above.
+First, we briefly consider direct approaches that analyze the two-mode structure without transforming it, thereby preserving the full information contained in the network.
 We then turn to the more commonly used projection approach, in which the two-mode network is converted into one-mode networks (e.g., women-to-women or event-to-event).
 While projections rely on more familiar network representations and measures, they inevitably involve some information loss.
 For this reason, we introduce both perspectives, though the main focus of this chapter will be on the projection-based analysis.

 6.3 Direct Approach